 After the file uploads, the project tile will display a globe.
 This icon represents a Multilingual project.
 The 3-dot menu will now allow downloading and removing the language sheet.

 Select the appropriate option on the language dropdown to change the display language.
-The labels translate on the fly using the information from the language sheet.
+The labels are translated on the fly using the information from the language sheet.

 The language selection is sticky throughout your session.